alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

   - On the `Configuration complete` screen:
     - Click "Exit"

+  - **Troubleshooting:** The error "Directory synchronization is currently in a pending disabled state for this directory.
+Please wait until directory synchronization has been fully disabled before trying again" may occur if you have recently tore down another SHM linked to the same Azure Active Directory.
+You need to wait for the Azure Active Directory to fully disconnect - this can take up to 72 hours but is typically sooner.
+You do not need to close the installer window while waiting- if you need to, you can disconnect from the RDS and VPN and reconnect later to click Retry.

 ### Set AAD sync permissions
 The `localadsync@<custom domain>` account needs to be given permissions to change passwords or self-service password reset will not work.
 - In Server Manager select `Tools -> Active Directory Users and Computers` (or open the `Active Directory Users and Computers` desktop app directly)